Comparing the face rings of a boolean complex and its barycentric subdivision: The positive result

 \section{The positive result}

-In this section, we prove Theorem~\ref{thm:yes-CM-in-coprime}, stating that, in spite of the negative result in Section~\ref{sec:counterex}, there is guaranteed to exist a $G$-equivariant $\kk[\Theta]$-module isomorphism $\Phi:\kk[\Sd\Delta]\rightarrow \kk[\Delta]$ in the best-case scenario where $\Delta$ is Cohen--Macaulay and $\Char \kk$ is coprime with the order of $G$, and furthermore, it can be constructed explicitly.
+In this section, we prove Theorem~\ref{thm:yes-CM-in-coprime}, stating that, in spite of the negative result in Section~\ref{sec:counterex}, there is guaranteed to exist a $G$-equivariant $\kk[\Theta]$-module isomorphism $\Phi:\kk[\Sd\Delta]\rightarrow \kk[\Delta]$ in the best-case scenario where $\Delta$ is Cohen--Macaulay and $\Char \kk$ does not divide the order of $G$, and furthermore, it can be constructed explicitly.
 As mentioned in the introduction, the Cohen--Macaulay assumption already renders it automatic that $\kk[\Sd\Delta]$ and $\kk[\Delta]$ are isomorphic as $\kk[\Theta]$-modules, being free of the same rank; the work is to show that an isomorphism can be taken to be $\Aut(\Delta)$-equivariant.

 The existence statement is proven two ways: it follows from the explicit construction, which is based on the ideas developed in Section~\ref{sec:garsia}, but we also include a nonconstructive proof that hews closely to ideas in \cite{adams-reiner} and was developed in conversation with V. Reiner.
 We give the nonconstructive proof in Section~\ref{sec:nonconstructive}, and the constructive proof in Section~\ref{sec:construction-mod-basis}, modulo one step.
 That step is to find a shape-homogeneous basis for $\kk[\Sd\Delta]$ as $\kk[\Gamma]$-module.
 This is carried out in Section~\ref{sec:construct-a-basis}, itself in two ways.
 The first is an essentially routine method using Gr\"obner bases, while the second is a linear-algebraic method due to Garsia \cite{garsia}, based on the ideas in Section~\ref{sec:garsia-LA-CM}.